 Whether it’s allowing remote work on certain days every week, opening up a few roles to remote working, or setting up 100% remote teams, companies of all sizes are exploring the “remote work” style.

-But hiring remotely — it doesn’t matter if it’s for a single role or a full workforce — needs a different approach.
+But hiring remote employees needs a different approach.
 You’re not just looking for the right job skills, but also for the overall suitability in a remote working environment.

-So if you, too, are looking at remote hiring, here are seven tips you to equip you for making great remote hires!
-But first, let’s quickly tip into some of the top pros and cons of remote work:
+So if you are looking at remote hiring, here are seven tips to equip you for making great remote hires!

 Hiring for a remote team essentially means hiring for a certain set of skills needed to excel at remote working.